iltommi/qdb-documentation/source/concepts/data_storage.rst

 Where are Entries Stored in a Node?
 -----------------------------------

 Each node saves its data in its "root" directory, determined by its configuration file or the global parameter received from the cluster.
-By default this is the /db directory under the qusardb daemon's working directory.
+By default this is the ``db`` directory under the quasardb daemon's working directory.
 In production environments, the root folder should be on its own partition.
 See :doc:`../administration/system_requirements`.

 .. caution::
     Never operate directly on the files in the root directory.
 To backup, dump, analyze, or repair the database, use :doc:`../reference/qdb_dbtool`.